 Bellwood offers a specialized program to address the unique needs of healthcare professionals (HCP) with substance use disorders.
 The seven-week program is open to medical doctors, pharmacists, registered nurses, dentists, veterinarians, and other professionals who have access to controlled substances as part of their daily work.
 Other HCP’s, such as social workers and psychotherapists, are considered for the program on a case-by-case basis depending on individuals needs.

-The Need for a Specialized Program
+The Need for a Specialized Program for Healthcare Providers

 Healthcare professionals (HCP) have higher rates of prescription drug use disorders than the general population, especially for opioids and benzodiazepines, according to data from the United States.,,, This may be due to a combination of factors including the easy accessibility of these substances to healthcare professionals, shift work, caregiver burnout, and high levels of stress associated with job performance.

 However, healthcare professionals (HCP) are also less likely to seek treatment because they often feel that they should be able to resolve their problems on their own, have a sense of obligation to their patients, or transitioning from an HCP role to a patient role can feel daunting.
 Additionally, they often fear legal and professional consequences of admitting that they have a substance use disorder.
-Fortunately, research suggests that the success rate of treatment for HCPs is very high—one study found that 95% of HCPs who successfully completed treatment were still licenced and employed five years later.
+Fortunately, research suggests that the success rate of treatment for HCPs is very high—one study found that 95% of HCPs who successfully completed treatment were still licensed and employed five years later.

 Specific Program Objectives